fsantanna/fsantanna.github.io/structured-concurrency.md

 > time, be it a communication or a computation, and we want to be able to abort
 > a statement for any reason.

-In the rest of the paper, Berry makes the case for synchronous languages:
+In the rest of the paper, Berry makes the case for SLs:

 > We show that classical time-independent languages can only handle the weaker
 > notion of *"may"* preemption, instead of the *"must"* interpretation that is
 > really needed for reactive systems.
-> *"Must"* preemption require reasoning about relative timing of events.
+> *"Must"* preemption requires reasoning about relative timing of events.

 Note that in time-independent languages (quadrants *A,B*), there is no guaranteed safe point of abortion: